MAKING SPACEPartner

 Employer connection and endorsed skills

-Fellows don't apply into the void.
+Fellows learn the exact skills employers are looking for, and they don't apply into the void.
 They're routed directly to hiring managers at partner companies who've been trained on inclusive hiring.

 • De-risked interview loops with prepped panels